HOW TO GET STARTED

 Factors contributing to increased risk of falling include:

-HOW TO TALK TO YOUR LOVED ONE ABOUT INCONTINENCE
+HOW TO TALK TO YOUR LOVED ONE ABOUT INCONTINENCE(Courtesy of Tena)

 No one wants to be incontinent and this may be one of the most difficult discussions you have with a loved one.
 You may be the one who must start the conversation.
 It is important to be patient, sympathetic and informed.

 At first your loved one may deny being incontinent and try to hide the fact.
 Stress the importance of honesty and willingness to seek help.
 You need to be supportive of the loved one's feelings and express your willingness to help.

 You may want to introduce the fact of how common incontinence is today and how many people have successfully maintained and enjoyed their lifestyle while coping with incontinence.